jslhcl/jslhcl.github.io/_posts/2014-07-19-Coders-At-Work-notes.markdown

 ...Design Patterns -- which I just thought was crap...Then in meetings they'd be tossing around all this terminology they got out of that book.
 Like, the inverse, reverse, double-back-flip pattern -- whatever.
 Oh, you mean a loop?
 OK.

 # Brendan Eich
-But we need to be pratical about standards.
+But we need to be practical about standards.
 We can't just say all you need are lambdas -- Alonzo Church proved it, so we're not going to add any more to the language.

 # Joshua Bloch
 But what you do is you force people to subset it (c++)